flarum/docs/docs/extensions.md

 ### Through the interface

-Using the package manager extension, you can update extensions directly from the admin dashboard.
-You can run a check for updates by clicking the "Check for updates" button in the package manager.
+Using the extension manager extension, you can update extensions directly from the admin dashboard.
+You can run a check for updates by clicking the "Check for updates" button in the extension manager.
 If there are updates available, you can update all extensions by clicking the "Global update" button.
 Or, you can update individual extensions by clicking the "Update" button next to the extension you want to update.

 ![Updating an extension](/en/img/update-extension.png)